openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

   ...
 ```

-This group has machines with 16 core CPU and 32 GB of RAM, which could be utilized in parallel by the build tools used in the `Build` job.
+The `aks-linux-16-cores-32gb` group has machines with 16-core CPU and 32 GB of RAM.
+These resources are suitable for using in parallel by the build tools in the `Build` job.

 The `C++ unit tests` job in the [`linux.yml`](./../../../../.github/workflows/linux.yml) workflow uses the `aks-linux-4-cores-16gb` group:
 ```yaml